tammergalal/katacoda-scenarios/service-focused-observability/step1.md

 Next, lets actually spin up our application. `POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres docker-compose -f docker-compose-broken-instrumented.yml up`{{execute}}

 With the application running you should see running log output into your terminal.
-To create a new terminal tab, click the "+" sign next to the `storedog` tab and then choose `Open New Terminal Tab`.

-Once our images are pulled and the application is running we can view our ecommerce application, Storedog in the browser.
+Now we can view our ecommerce application, Storedog, in the browser.
 You can either:

 Click the `storedog` tab to the right, next to `Terminal`.